wisp92/pokered/README.md

 - If playing on super gameboy, hold select when loading a pokedex entry to see that pokemon's shiny palette
 - DVs of trainer pokemon are set back to vanilla default levels if using the "shift" battle style
 - TMs and HMs now have their attacks (albeit abbreviated) appended to the item names
+- The game corner chief will buy pokemon from you post-e4

 #Bugfixes: